MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03b-text-analysis.md

     ![Screenshot of Foundry AI services page.](./media/ai_services.png)

+    > **Tip**: In some cases, you may see a slightly different interface in which the top level item in the left pane is **Models** and the list of AI services can be found on the **Services** page.

+1. Note the available services; which include Azure Language services for language detection and PII redaction.

 ### Detect language

 In scenarios where text could potentially be in one of multiple languages, the first step in an analysis workflow is often to determine the primary language so the text can be routed to the most appropriate model or agent for the subsequent processing.